usdigitalresponse/papua-id-demo/README.md

+**ARCHIVED**
+As of 1/19/2021, this project is no longer actively maintained.

 # Introduction

 This is a Rails application which demonstrates a system for allowing claimants to initiate and manage unemployment claims, and for customer service representatives to process claims.